Indiana State Road 933: Route description

 SR 933 southern terminus is at the St. Joseph–Elkhart county line.
 The highway follows Lincolnway and heads due west.
 The road is placed between Norfolk Southern Railroad tracks and commercial properties, before being surrounded by commercial properties, in Osceola.
 After leaving Osceola, the route enters Mishawaka.
 There the road passes through mostly residential, as a four-lane undivided road with a center turn lane.
 In Mishawaka the route has a traffic light at SR 331.

 West of SR 331, SR 933 enters downtown Mishawaka and has an intersection at Main Street, Old SR 331.
 The road leaves Mishawaka heading west towards South Bend, passing through commercial properties.
 The highway curves northwest parallel to the St. Joseph River and has an interchange with SR 23.
-This interchange is the west end of the concurrency between SR 23 and SR 933.
+This interchange is the east end of the concurrency between SR 23 and SR 933.
 The concurrency heads due west into downtown South Bend, crossing under the Norfolk Southern Railroad tracks.
 In downtown South Bend the concurrency ends when SR 933 turns north onto Main Street.

 SR 933 follows Main Street through downtown South Bend, passing under the Norfolk Southern again.
 On the north side of downtown SR 933 follows Marion Street east for one block to Michigan Street.
 The highway heads north as a four-lane undivided highway with a center turn lane.

 Michigan Street crosses over the St. Joseph River as it leaves downtown South Bend.
 The highway heads for Roseland, passing between the University of Notre Dame on the east side of the road and Holy Cross College and Saint Mary's College on the west side of the road.
 North Saint Mary's College is the access road to the Indiana Toll Road (Interstate 80/Interstate 90).
 The road passes under the Indiana Toll Road, as it passes through commercial properties heading towards the state line.
 SR 933 ends at the Indiana–Michigan state line; the roadway continues into Michigan as M-51.

 No part of SR 933 is included as a part of the National Highway System (NHS).
 The NHS is a network of highways that are identified as being most important for the economy, mobility and defense of the nation.
 The highway is maintained by the Indiana Department of Transportation (INDOT) like all other state roads in the state.
 The department tracks the traffic volumes along all state highways as a part of its maintenance responsibilities using a metric called average annual daily traffic (AADT).
 This measurement is a calculation of the traffic level along a segment of roadway for any average day of the year.
 In 2010, INDOT figured that lowest traffic levels were the 12,300 vehicles and 197 commercial vehicles used the highway daily on a section between Marion Street and Riverside Drive north of downtown South Bend.
 The peak traffic volumes were 25,040 vehicles and 2,610 commercial vehicles AADT along a section of SR 933 near Bittersweet Road in Mishawaka.